junxit/us-congress-bills-115/metadata.md

 - 2018-01-08 — Placed on the Union Calendar, Calendar No. 360.
 - 2018-01-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-486.
 - 2018-01-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-486.
+- 2018-02-05 — Rules Committee Resolution H. Res.
+725 Reported to House.
+The resolution provides for one hour of debate on each measure.
+The resolution also waives the requirement of clause 6(a) of rule XIII for a two-thirds vote to consider a report from the Committee on Rules on the same day it is presented to the House with respect to any resolution reported through the legislative day of February 9, 2018.
+It shall be in order at any time on the legislative day of February 8, 2018 or February 9, 2018 for the Speaker to entertain motions to suspend the rules.
+- 2018-02-06 — Considered as unfinished business. (consideration: CR H830-831)
+- 2018-02-06 — Considered under the provisions of rule H. Res.
+725. (consideration: CR H815-821)
+- 2018-02-06 — DEBATE - The House proceeded with one hour of debate on H.R.
+772.
+- 2018-02-06 — House amendment offered
+- 2018-02-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-02-06 — On passage Passed by the Yeas and Nays: 266 - 157, 1 Present (Roll no. 56). (text: CR H815)
+- 2018-02-06 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+772, the Chair put the question on passage of the measure, and by voice vote announced that the ayes had prevailed.
+Ms. Schakowsky demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2018-02-06 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 266 - 157, 1 Present (Roll no. 56).(text: CR H815)
+- 2018-02-06 — The previous question was ordered pursuant to the rule.
+- 2018-02-06 — The resolution provides for one hour of debate on each measure.
+The resolution also waives the requirement of clause 6(a) of rule XIII for a two-thirds vote to consider a report from the Committee on Rules on the same day it is presented to the House with respect to any resolution reported through the legislative day of February 9, 2018.
+It shall be in order at any time on the legislative day of February 8, 2018 or February 9, 2018 for the Speaker to entertain motions to suspend the rules.